makeandbuild/vessl/README.md

 validation errors is encountered the proxy dao instance will throw a RuntimeException (BeanValidationException) that contains a list of ObjectError objects defining the validation errors that occured.

-## property configuration
+## Property Configuration

-for a full example, please see the SpringEnvironmentPropertyPlaceholderConfigurerTest for some examples.
+For a full example, please see the SpringEnvironmentPropertyPlaceholderConfigurerTest for some examples.
 You can also see the configuration of src/test/resources/spring-propconfig.xml

-here is a snippet in $TOMCAT_HOME/bin/setenv.sh using the full filename
+Here is a snippet in $TOMCAT_HOME/bin/setenv.sh using the full filename

 ```
 JAVA_OPTS="-DenvironmentFilename=/home/dev/config-dev.properties -Dlog4j.configuration=file:/home/dev/log4j.properties"
 export JAVA_OPTS
 ```

-here is a snippet in $TOMCAT_HOME/bin/setenv.sh using the environment name (will load /config-dev.properties in classpath)
+Here is a snippet in $TOMCAT_HOME/bin/setenv.sh using the environment name (will load /config-dev.properties in classpath)

 ```
 JAVA_OPTS="-DenvironmentName=dev -Dlog4j.configuration=file:/home/dev/log4j.properties"
 export JAVA_OPTS
 ```

-## setup for function tests
+## Integration tests

-create your database
+Create your database

     mysql -u root
     create database mnb_persistence

-now load the user table
+Now load the user table

     mysql -u root mnb_persistence < ./src/test/resources/create_user.sql
     mysql -u root mnb_persistence < ./src/test/resources/create_event.sql

-now you can run the function test
+Now you can run the function test

      mvn integration-test -Pft